Download the Charter of Aged Care Rights Template for Signing in the links above.

 Charter of Aged Care Rights

-From 1 July 2019, a new single Charter of Aged Care Rights (the charter) will replace previous Aged Care Rights Charters covering various forms of aged care.
+On 1 July 2019, a Charter of Aged Care Rights (the charter) replaced previous Aged Care Rights Charters covering various forms of aged care.
 The comprehensive and concise new Charter covers 14 fundamental protections that are listed below:

 Safe and high quality care and services;

 have my identity, culture and diversity valued and supported;

 be informed about my care and services in a way I understand;

 access all information about myself, including information about my rights, care and services;